Kipori 'Baby Wolf' Woods

-Kipori Jermaine Woods (born in Houston, Texas September 4, 1971), also known by stage name Kipori 'Baby Wolf' Woods, is an Actor, American singer, songwriter and guitarist raised in New Orleans, Louisiana, United States.
+Kipori Jermaine Woods (born September 4, 1971), also known by the stage name Kipori 'Baby Wolf' Woods, is an American actor, singer, songwriter and guitarist raised in New Orleans, Louisiana, United States.
 He has played gospel, blues, jazz, funk and rap music and plays a blend of these music genres.
 Woods is the grandson of band-leader and blues bass player 'Luscious' Lloyd Lambert.
 Woods began singing gospel and playing guitar as a young child, he has played professionally since the 1990s.